Large-Volume Seeding: Seed Millions of Records

 Approve?
 (Y/n)

-You said “orders with line items” — Seedfast figured out that you also need customers to place those orders, and worked backward through the dependency chain.
+βOrders with line itemsβ β Seedfast resolved that customers are required to place orders and worked backward through the dependency chain automatically.

-You want a populated database for local development.
-Enough data to test pagination, search, and filters — but not so much that your laptop struggles.
+A populated database for local development: enough data to test pagination, search, and filters without using production data.

 Seeding Plan: